Chinese room: Derived meaning

-Commonsense knowledge / contextualist reply
+Contextualist reply

 Some have argued that the meanings of the symbols would come from a vast "background" of commonsense knowledge encoded in the program and the filing cabinets.
 This would provide a "context" that would give the symbols their meaning.

 Searle agrees that this background exists, but he does not agree that it can be built into programs.
 Hubert Dreyfus has also criticized the idea that the "background" can be represented symbolically.

 To each of these suggestions, Searle's response is the same: no matter how much knowledge is written into the program and no matter how the program is connected to the world, he is still in the room manipulating symbols according to rules.
 His actions are syntactic and this can never explain to him what the symbols stand for.
 Searle writes "syntax is insufficient for semantics."

 However, for those who accept that Searle's actions simulate a mind, separate from his own, the important question is not what the symbols mean to Searle, what is important is what they mean to the virtual mind.
 While Searle is trapped in the room, the virtual mind is not: it is connected to the outside world through the Chinese speakers it speaks to, through the programmers who gave it world knowledge, and through the cameras and other sensors that roboticists can supply.